zaizi/activiti-keycloak-module/README.md

  - Create a Realm you want to work on and copy the realm name and add it to Property file in the application for "Client Realm" (Property Key :  keycloak.client.realm)
  - Create Users and Groups in the created "Realm".
 Please note "First Name" and "Last Name" are must for Activiti.
  - To Enable Authenticate after the synchronisation, set the property true for "security.authentication.use-externalid"
  - Set the Key name where the token can be found in the request.
-Order of finding is Header/Parameter/Attribute
+Order of finding is Header/Parameter/Attribute (Property Key keycloak.api.authentication.header)
- - Set the URI Pattern to be authenticated, in our case we are authenticating rest api, so pattern is /api/**
+ - Set the URI Pattern to be authenticated, in our case we are authenticating rest api, so pattern is /api/** (Property Key : keycloak.api.uri.pattern)
  - Set the User Name Key that Keycloak is setup to send in JWT.
-By default it is  preferred_username
+By default it is  preferred_username (Property Key : keycloak.client.user.name.key)
- - Set the Public key from the realm, can be found in Realm setting Keys Tab and in RSA Type, click "Public Key"
+ - Set the Public key from the realm, can be found in Realm setting Keys Tab and in RSA Type, click "Public Key" (Property Key : keycloak.client.public.key )